 In the rest of this guide, I’m going to go through my thoughts on the best Sonic milkshakes, including which flavors are commonly available, why I think they stand out, and what you should keep in mind while ordering them.
 That said, this is my personal preference, so don’t take the order too seriously.

-Finally, unlike some other brands, Sonic’s milkshake machines are fairly reliable.
+Lastly, unlike some other brands, Sonic’s milkshake machines are fairly reliable.
 They’re not guaranteed to be up because any equipment at a fast-food restaurant can break, but milkshakes are usually available in most parts of the country.

 If you’re like me and live in an area where it gets hot in summer, that reliability matters.